espruino/EspruinoWebIDE/README.md

 * 'master' branch hosted on GitHub Pages: https://espruino.github.io/EspruinoWebIDE/
 * Or your own fork of this repository running on any HTTPS Server (eg GitHub Pages)
     * If you want to run your fork locally, see [`Installing from GitHub`](#installing-from-github-latest-version) in this readme.

+### URL options

+When running online, you can pass various options on the url:

+* `?code=....` set the contents of the editor to the given code value
+* `?codeurl=https://...` set the contents of the editor to the code at the given URL
+* `?gist=1234...` set the contents of the editor to the code in the gist at https://gist.github.com/
+* `?upload` attempt to upload the code (specified above) immediately
+* `?dev=Bangle.js 1234` when connecting, only offer Web Bluetooth, and filter the devices using the given `namePrefix`
+* `?settings={"MINIFICATION_LEVEL":"ESPRIMA"}` apply the given configuration changes specified as JSON (prompts the user!)

 Installing From Chrome Web Store